ilyas-design/Liverooo/CONTRIBUTING.md

-# Contributing Guide – AtelierA!
+# Contributing Guide – Liverooo!

-Thank you for contributing to the **AtelierA** project!
+Thank you for contributing to the **Liverooo** project!
 This document defines the technical collaboration rules for the DevOps team.

 ---